cyplo/talks/crypto_basics/notes.md

 # history and motivation
 * Ceasar's cipher
-* other substution ciphers - e.g. enigma
+quiz: any problems with this ?
 * problems with substitution ciohers - guesses?
 * problem1: prone to statistical analysis
 * problem2: no message integrity heck
 * problem3: no sender verification

-* some math(key, text) - code books
+* polyalphabetic ciphers: a try to disguise the letter frequency
+* other substution ciphers - e.g. enigma
-* one time pads
+* one time pads: XOR plain letter with key letter
+* one time pads: proved unreakable by Shannon, if the key is secret and random and as long as plaintext

+shared secrets are needed

-* motivation: mostly war and economic
+ motivation: mostly war and economic

+symmetric crypt nowadays:
+* stream ciphers
+* stream ciphers: plaintext stream XOR keystream
+* stream ciphers: used in 'realtime', ciper a bit, send, decipher [synchronous stream ciphers]

+* blocks ciphers
+generally accept a block and a key, more specifically there needs to be a round key derivation some function and its inverse
+naive: take a plaintext, divide into blocks, cipher, concat [penguin] more modern: take a randomization of the plaintext, embed initialization vector in the first block, then embed a derivate in the second block etc

+DES and then AES

+mostly side channel attacks, some theoretical attacks 'break' - anything better than bruteforcing key

+quiz: what you can derive about the message from the ciphertext, even if the randomization is done properly ?

 * assymetric crypto - pun/quiz